Nerlin/electron-ipc-connector/README.md

   // register all callbacks that you want to expose from the main process.

   // Keep in mind name collisions.
-  // We don't recommend registering and exposing whole NodeJS modules for security reasons. register(fs);
+  // It's not recommended to register and expos whole NodeJS modules for security reasons. register(fs);
   register(path);